supalukbenz/ros-gui/README.md

 Open the ROS UI project at [http://localhost:8080/](http://localhost:8080/)

-***In case of starting the backend server manually**
+> **In case of starting the backend server manually**

  - Go and follow the instructions at [https://github.com/supalukbenz/ros-gui-backend](https://github.com/supalukbenz/ros-gui-backend)

-## Features
-**1. Realtime graph**: Display values from selected ROS topics on a line graph in real-time.

-**2. Streaming video**: Stream video of ROS image topic.

-**3. Customize button**: Create and customize buttons to control or subscribe robot.